apache/artemis-examples/examples/protocols/stomp/stomp-dual-authentication/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example shows you how to configure 2-way SSL along with 2 different authentications mechanisms so that SSL and non-SSL clients can send and consume messages to/from ActiveMQ Artemis.
+This example shows you how to configure 2-way SSL along with 2 different authentications mechanisms so that SSL and non-SSL clients can send and consume messages to/from Apache Artemis.
 The non-SSL authentication mechanism simply uses username and password.
 The SSL authentication mechanism uses the client's certificate.
 The Stomp client uses SSL socket directly to send a message.
 Then a JMS client will use a non-SSL connection to consume it.

 The various keystore files are generated using the following commands: